Skip to Content

 How they formed

-As their size and complex beauty suggest, the Kerry Cliffs are many millions of years old.
+As their size and beauty suggest, the Kerry Cliffs are many millions of years old.
 In fact, they were formed in a desert environment 400 million years ago.

 Things to do near the Portmagee Cliffs